leifj/draft-johansson-authzen-trust/draft-johansson-authzen-trust.md

 # Authorization Request

-This profile models the following semantic: The client (PEP) requests that the server (PDP) authorizes the binding between the name specified by the Subject with the public key specified by the Resource.
+This profile implements the following semantic: The client (PEP) requests that the server (PDP) authorizes the binding between the name specified by the Subject with the public key specified by the Resource.
 Optionally the Action is used to constrain the authorization to a specific role that the entity that the public key is bound to must have for the authorization to be approved.

 ## Subject